 But giving up equity and control is usually not enough to convince the best entrepreneurs and investors.

-The corporate venture builder must justify its initial ownership by proving to potential founding CEOs and initial investors how, specifically, it will provide the startup with an ongoing “unfair advantage” that increases the odds of financial success.
+A corporate venture-building partner must justify its initial ownership by proving to potential founding CEOs and initial investors how, specifically, it will provide the startup with an ongoing “unfair advantage” that increases the odds of financial success.

 For example, at High Alpha, the venture firm from which we spun out of: